Richard Strauss 1945.

 Wyler’s film camera doesn’t accidentally go into exactly this piece “The Love of Danae”.
 The scenes of the raw material are staged throughout, from the peonies (shot twice in the raw material) to the close ups of the quietly singing composer reading the score.
 Klaus Mann describes his conversation “in front of his stately villa, under the beautiful trees of his large well-kept garden”.
 And mentions that he had two companions.
 This is exactly where the camera targets Richard Strauss and does not fail to find a symbol for the magnificent garden beforehand.

 What is noted in the National Archives

 However, the index card for the film material shown here notes that the “Can 9224-1” was shot in June 1945: “Medium shot small hut in the Bavarian Alps – old man picking flowers in foreground – man in Richard Strauss” and “Date Photo’d: June 1945”.
 The film material was recorded in June 1945 for further processing in New York.
 During Klaus Mann’s visit, the footage was certainly not shot.
 But William Wyler knows Klaus Mann from Hollywood.
 Mann’s report on his encounter with Richard Strauss appears on 29 May 1945 in the American soldier newspaper “The stars and Stripes” under the title “Strauss still unabashed about ties with the nazis”.
-One day after the article by Klaus Mann, Wyler and his team travel to Garmisch and shoot the footage with Richard Strauss.
+One day after the article by Klaus Mann, Wyler sends one of his teams to Garmisch and they shoot the footage with Richard Strauss.
+As Wyler had already made his way back to the U.S. that time, it is unlikely that he met Richard Strauss in person.
 What is really going on behind the forehead of this world-famous composer?
 “The love of Danae” – a piece of cheerful renunciation?
 The naive egocentric?
 The opportunist?